Bridgestone: Formula racing

 Bridgestone started to invest in motorsport in the 1980s by developing race tires for feeder series like Formula 2, Formula 3, Formula Ford, Formula Opel Lotus and karting.

-In order to increase the Firestone subsidiary's brand awareness, Bridgestone Firestone NAH Ltd, re-entered the Firestone brand into CART IndyCar open-wheel racing in 1995 to challenge Goodyear.
-The tires proved better and Goodyear retired for 2000.
-Since then, Firestone has been the single tire provider for the renamed and disappeared Champ Car, the IndyCar Series and its feeder series Firestone Indy Lights until 2013.
+In order to increase the Firestone subsidiary's brand awareness, Bridgestone Firestone NAH Ltd, re-entered the Firestone brand into CART open-wheel racing in 1995 to challenge Goodyear.
+The tires proved better and Goodyear left the series for 2000.
+Since then, Firestone has been the single tire provider for the successor Champ Car World Series, the IndyCar Series and its feeder series Indy NXT.